petercz1/video_reformatter/README.md

 # a php video reformatter

-I tried to play my mkv files on a TV in
+I tried to play my mkv files on a TV in a hotel recently and had the usual frustration of finding which ones would play.